 Business values and associated multiples fluctuate over time, influenced by a variety of macroeconomic factors such as interest rates, inflation, consumer spending, and overall economic growth.

 Valuation multiples of durable goods distributors and wholesale businesses have been resilient against recent macroeconomic factors, holding steady while most other industries see pressure from rising interest rates.
-Earnings multiples hit a recent high in 2024, though the average has returned to just below three in 2025.
+Earnings multiples hit a recent high of 3.23 in 2024, before settling back to 2.98 in 2025, still above the five-year average of 2.96.
+Meanwhile, the average revenue multiple reached its highest point in 2025 at 0.63.

 To determine how a business compares in terms of revenue and earnings relative to industry peers, it’s necessary to have some insight into industry standards.
 "Benchmarking" describes the practice of comparing a business’s financial performance to typical industry standards to determine where a business falls relative to other businesses in the same industry.
 These benchmarks can help guide owners and investors towards appropriate valuation multiples from the range above.